 - Pac Man Fever: Lupin and Fujiko are playing a game of Pong in one scene.
 Justified, as the series was made in a time when videogaming was still in its infancy, and the Atari 2800 didn't reach Japan until 1983.
 See also Unintentional Period Piece below.

-- Prematurely Bald: Averted; Jotaro explains he thought it would "look cool."
+- Prematurely Bald: Averted; Jotaro explains in the dub he thought it would "look cool."
 Fujiko agrees.

 - Sarcasm Mode: It saves Lupin's life in the end!